iobroker-community-adapters/ioBroker.openknx/README.md

 ### Port
 this is normally port 3671 of the KNX IP gateway.

-### phys.
-KNX Adress
-Fill in physical address of the KNX IP gateway in the format 1/1/1.
-Two level group addresses can be transformed manually if needed.

 ### Local IPv4 network interface
 The interface that is connected to the KNX IP gateway.